verekia/js-stack-boilerplate/README.md

-# js-stack-boilerplate
+# JavaScript Stack Boilerplate

-The final boilerplate code of JavaScript Stack from Scratch
+Work in progress - The final boilerplate code of JavaScript Stack from Scratch v2.